 This primer provides a detailed explanation of the analytics conducted on this site, as well as outlining key concepts and terminology.
-You can download the primer here.
+A pdf of the primer can be downloaded here.

 The SRP is the price of each SPY option that is used in the SPIKES settlement calculation.
 The CRP on the other hand is the SPY option price used in the SPIKES cash index calculation.
 By comparing the two we may be able to see where possible discrepancies lie.